 Some insurance products and mortgages can be purchased using price comparison websites, or bought directly from suppliers.

-However, there are also plenty of specialist brokers who will talk you through a range of options and might be able to get you a better deal.
+However, you may also want to speak to specialist brokers who will talk you through a range of options and might be able to get you a better deal.
 It’s up to you whether you buy with or without advice.

 To find out more read our guides below: